Anirudh3232/transformer-mini/README.md

-# mini-transformer 🧠⚡
+# mini-transformer

 A from-scratch **seq2seq Transformer** (PyTorch) that learns a simple but demonstrative task:
 **reverse a string**.
-It’s small, readable, and production-ish—perfect for showcasing code quality to recruiters while being quick to run locally or in a Colab.
+It’s small, readable, and production-ish—perfect.

-## Why this repo might impress
-- ✨ Clean, typed, human-friendly code (no magic “black box”).
+.

-- 🧩 From-scratch attention, encoder/decoder blocks, positional encodings.
+- 🧩From-scratch attention, encoder/decoder blocks, positional encodings.
-- 🧪 Tests (pytest), linting, CI (GitHub Actions), Dockerfile, and Makefile.
-- 🛠️ Simple CLI to train/eval/infer.
-No massive datasets required.
-- 📦 Reusable tokenizer and datamodule (byte-level with PAD/BOS/EOS).
+-  Reusable tokenizer and datamodule (byte-level with PAD/BOS/EOS).

 > Task: Given a string like `hello123`, predict `321olleh`

----

 ## Quickstart

 ### 1) Install